henck/trizbort/README.md

 * [Quest](http://textadventures.co.uk/quest)
 * [TADS 3](https://www.tads.org/tads3.htm)

+Code generation is more complete for some systems that for others.
+Experts are very welcome to contribute to make code generation results more complete.
 Code generation for Hugo and ZIL may be added in the future.

 ## Contributing